appclacks/documentation/content/getting-started/_index.md

 We provide a full-featured [command line interface](https://github.com/appclacks/cli) to interact with the platform.

+** MacOS**

+You can use brew to install the latest release of the Appclacks LI: `brew install appclacks/tap/appclacks`.

+You can also install the prebuilt MacOS binaries as described below.

+**Other platforms and prebuilt binaries**

-To install the CLI, you should:
+To install the CLI from the prebuilt binaries, you should:

 - Get the latest release from the [releases page](https://github.com/appclacks/cli/releases).
 Be sure to download the archive for your platform and operating system.
 - Unarchive it and add the `appclacks` binary into your path.